Assessing the Computational Complexity of Multi-Layer Subgraph Detection: Non-hereditary Graph Properties

 \section{Non-hereditary Graph Properties}

-In this section, we give two results related to graph properties that are not necessarily hereditary.
-First, motivated by \gprop{Connectivity}, we give an \FPT-algorithm with respect to~$t$ for graph properties in which each graph admits a certain nice vertex partitioning; this algorithm is also an \XP-algorithm with respect to~$\ell$.
-Second, we give a general \W{1}-hardness reduction for the combined parameter~$k$ and~$\ell$, capturing many classes of graph properties such as \gprop{$c$-Core}, \gprop{$c$-Truss}, \gprop{Connectivity}, and \gprop{Matching}.
+In contrast to the previous section, we now give two results related to graph properties that are not necessarily hereditary.
+Two examples of such non-hereditary properties that are prominent in network analysis are \gprop{Connectivity} and \gprop{$c$-Core} (recall that graph is a $c$-core if each vertex has degree at least~$c$).
+First, we consider graph properties in which each graph admits a certain nice vertex partitioning.
+This family of graph properties includes \gprop{Connectivity} and \gprop{$c$-Core} among others.
+We give an \FPT-algorithm for the parameter total number~$t$ of layers; this algorithm is also an \XP-algorithm with respect to the number~$\ell$ of subgraph layers.
+Second, we provide a general sufficient condition for graph properties~$\Pi$ for which \PML is \W{1}-hard for the combined parameter~$(k, \ell)$.
+This general sufficient condition captures many prominent graph properties such as \gprop{Connectivity}, \gprop{$c$-Core}, \gprop{$c$-Truss}, and \gprop{Matching}.

-\subparagraph{Vertex-partitionable graphs.} We start with investigating graph properties~$\Pi$ that allow for efficiently computable partitions of the graph into maximal components that each satisfy~$\Pi$.
-It turns out that finding large $\Pi$-subgraphs in all input networks is tractable.
+\paragraph{Vertex-partitionable graph properties.} We start with investigating graph properties~$\Pi$ that allow for efficiently computable partitions of a graph into maximal components that each satisfy~$\Pi$.
+For such properties~$\Pi$ it turns out that finding large $\Pi$-subgraphs in all layers of the input graph is tractable.
 This can be seen as a generalization of the component-detection algorithm in two layers by \citet{GHPR03}.